paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1403-selection-boards.md

 ## § 14102.
 Selection boards: appointment and composition
 **(a) Appointment.—** Members of selection boards convened under [section 14101 of this title](./chapter-1403-selection-boards.md#section-14101) shall be appointed by the Secretary of the military department concerned in accordance with this section.
 Promotion boards and special selection boards shall consist of five or more officers.
 Selection boards convened under [section 14101(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section14101/b&num=0&edition=prelim) shall consist of three or more officers.
 All of the officers of any such selection board shall be of the same armed force as the officers under consideration by the board.

 **(b) Composition.—** At least one-half of the members of such a selection board shall be reserve officers, to include at least one reserve officer from each reserve component from which officers are to be considered by the board.
 Each member of a selection board must hold a permanent grade higher than the grade of the officers under consideration by the board, and no member of a board may hold a grade below major or lieutenant commander.
+The members of a selection board shall represent the diverse population of the armed force concerned to the extent practicable.

 **(c) Representation of Competitive Categories.—**